stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 of the frightful legends which lay behind them, and of the present fears of natives and miners concerning the desert and its carven stones.

-  And yet I plodded on as if to some eldritch rendezvous&mdash;more and more assailed by bewildering fancies, compulsions, and pseudo-memories.
+  And yet I plodded on as if to some eldritch rendezvous--more and more assailed by bewildering fancies, compulsions, and pseudo-memories.
 I thought of some of the possible contours of the lines of stones as seen by my son from the air, and wondered why they seemed at once so ominous and so familiar.
 Something was fumbling and rattling at the latch